GoogleCloudPlatform/federated-learning/README.md

 - The `serviceusage.googleapis.com` must be enabled on the project.
 For more information about enabling APIs, see
   [Enabling and disabling services](https://cloud.google.com/service-usage/docs/enable-disable)
+- A Git repository to store the environment configuration.

 You create the infastructure using Terraform.
 The blueprint uses a local [Terraform backend](https://www.terraform.io/docs/language/settings/backends/configuration.html), but we recommend to configure a [remote backend](https://www.terraform.io/language/settings/backends/configuration#backend-types)